 “And you?
 We haven’t really established why you chose to leave your last role.
 It was your choice, wasn’t it?”

 Emmanuel stared back.
-It was against everything in his nature to disclose secrets, even personal ones.
-But sometimes it was necessary.
-“It was a mutual agreement, after I made a mistake.
-A mistake I didn’t realise I was making.
-I had been under enormous stress, but that’s not a valid excuse.”
+It was against everything in his nature to disclose secrets, but sometimes it was necessary.
+“I made a mistake.
+There were mitigating factors, and nobody was hurt, but that’s not a valid excuse.”

-“I made myself a promise, that if I ever saw someone else doing the same thing, I’d call them out.”
+“After it was all over, I made a solemn commitment,” Emmanuel continued.
+“I promised that if I ever saw someone making the same mistake, I’d call them out.”

 “But it’s so secret, none of us will ever know what really happened.
 So that’s an easy promise to make.”